 The reason I like these two is that they’ve vague and versatile.
 They dictate a general idea and then it’s up to you to apply it in your own style.
 You’ll notice that I talk about story theory in my book, Writing Irresistible Kidlit.
 But I try to leave much of it up to the writer.
 I recently ordered a slipcover for my sectional because the upholstery we originally got clings to pet hair like it’s pirate treasure.
 The slipcover fabric is so stretchy that it was able to fit my couch and look custom-made without any measurement.
 I was dubious until it arrived, since it purported to fit couches from 66″ to 96″ and that seems like a pretty big spread.
 But it’s really quite amazing, fits perfectly, and now the dogs can drool and shed on it with abandon.
 All this is to say that I try to give writing guidelines as if I were that slipcover (stay with me here, folks, this is getting weird…).
 Your story is the couch.
 You pick its overall shape and dimensions.
 The organizing principle’s job is to cover it and mold to what you want to do, all while giving it a cohesive look and function.

 Now, there are writing teachers out there who like to dictate patterns in much more specific terms.
 I’ve had many writers, believe it or not, come to me and ask, “Well, in So and So’s Story Theory, he says I have to include the inciting incident by the 5% mark, then the first conflict by 10%, then the first major loss by 25%.
 The cousin dies, but it’s at 27% and I don’t know what to do.”
 This kind of teaching-writing-with-an-iron-fist always baffles me.
 I like the broader, sweeping guidelines, not micromanaging a manuscript down to the nth percentile.
 In my world, a rigid story theory is great for people who have never written a novel before.
-It gives them valuable scaffolding to cling to.
+This kind of redundancy in writing gives them valuable scaffolding to cling to.
 But once you’ve written one, and internalized some basic principles, I think most guidelines can take a backseat to how you want to tell the story.

 This reminds me of picture book writers who are working in rhyme.
 Sometimes I see writers twisting their syntax into crazy sentence pretzels just so they can make a line rhyme.
 This begs the question: Is the story in the service of the rhyme, or the other way around?
 You always want to be putting the story first.
 If you find that writing in rhyme warps your natural voice, makes you write like a Victorian schoolmarm, and leads to all sorts of other problems, then it’s the pattern that needs to go, and you need to free yourself up to tell the story the best way you can.
 Patterns.
 They’re all around.
 Sometimes they’re good, sometimes they’re hindrances.